 What sets SEL apart from other classroom approaches is that it aims to create a balance between each student’s interpersonal and intrapersonal needs — both the inner self and outer social aspects of life.

 It has also shown positive impacts on students’ lives both academically and socially as it encourages communication and relationship skills that can help them problem-solve and address stressful situations.

 According to the Collaborative for Academic, Social, and Emotional Learning (CASEL), the official SEL definition is “the process through which all young people and adults acquire and apply the knowledge, skills, and attitudes to develop healthy identities, manage emotions and achieve personal and collective goals, feel and show empathy for others, establish and maintain supportive relationships, and make responsible and caring decisions.”

-The common throughline in these discussions was that SEL is an ongoing process between students, peers and adults.
+The common throughline in these discussions was that social-emotional learning is an ongoing process between students, peers and adults.
 SEL helps learners to identify and respond to stress or uncomfortable situations without judgment or fear of punishment.
 Some also noted that the main function of adding SEL into the classroom is to provide students with an atmosphere of “safety and empathy,” which is an idea that values diversity and adaptability.

 So, with all this in mind, what is SEL?